segmentio/segment-docs/connections/destinations/catalog/strikedeck/index.md

 ---
+title: Strikedeck
 ---
 [Strikedeck](https://strikedeck.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a Customer Success platform which actively manages customer relationships to reduce churn, increase existing revenue and influence new sales.
 Strikedeck includes  Customer Engagement Analytics, Health Scorecard, Notifications, Recommendations & Actions.

 This destination is maintained by Strikedeck.
 For any issues with the destination, please [reach out to their team](mailto:support@strikedeck.com).